GrizzHacks/Beginners-Portal/Tic-Tac-Toe/README.md

 1) We need a 3x3 grid
 2) We need to make sure spaces are empty, and that a virtual player can place their piece there
 3) We need to randomly determine where a player places their piece
-4) We need to text if the score is a win, loose, or draw for the player
+4) We need to display if the score is a win, loose, or draw for the player and for which player

 That seems like a pretty good list.
 We can always come back and add things on.